-For Chef, two important aspects of nodes are groups of attributes and run-lists.
+For the chef-client, two important aspects of nodes are groups of attributes and run-lists.
 An attribute is a specific piece of data about the node, such as a network interface, a file system, the number of clients a service running on a node is capable of accepting, and so on.
 A run-list is an ordered list of recipes and/or roles that are run in an exact order.
-The node object consists of the run-list and node attributes, which is a JSON file that is stored on the Chef Server.
-The chef-client gets a copy of the node object from the Chef Server during each Chef run and places an updated copy on the Chef Server at the end of each Chef run.
+The node object consists of the run-list and node attributes, which is a JSON file that is stored on the server.
+The chef-client gets a copy of the node object from the server during each chef-client run and places an updated copy on the server at the end of each chef-client run.

 An attribute is a specific detail about a node.
-Attributes are used by Chef to understand:
+Attributes are used by the chef-client to understand:

 Attributes are defined by:

-During every Chef run, the chef-client builds the attribute list using:
+During every chef-client run, the chef-client builds the attribute list using:

 After the node object is rebuilt, all of attributes are compared, and then the node is updated based on attribute precedence.
-At the end of every Chef run, the node object that defines the current state of the node is uploaded to the Chef Server so that it can be indexed for search.
+At the end of every chef-client run, the node object that defines the current state of the node is uploaded to the server so that it can be indexed for search.

 In general, attribute precedence is set to enable cookbooks and roles to define attribute defaults, for normal attributes to define the values that should be specific for a node, and for override attributes to force a certain value, even when a node already has that value specified.